nuxeo-sandbox/nuxeo-labs-knowledge-enrichment-connector/README.md

 See examples of Automation Script below

+## Know Limitation

+The service allowas sending/handling files in batch, the plugin, for now, only handle a single file at a time.

 ## Nuxeo Configuration Parameters

 For calling the service, you need to setup configuration parameters in nuxeo.conf.